hdShang/arxiv-daily/docs/cs-CV/2025-10-13/papers/251011649v1-physic-physically-plausible-3d-human-scene-interaction-and-contact-f.md

 ---
 layout: default
-title: PhySIC: Physically Plausible 3D Human-Scene Interaction and Contact from a Single Image
+title: "PhySIC: Physically Plausible 3D Human-Scene Interaction and Contact from a Single Image"
 ---

 # PhySIC: Physically Plausible 3D Human-Scene Interaction and Contact from a Single Image